 Some boiler systems may heat water up enough that it turns to steam, which is then pumped through radiators to warm up indoor air.
 However, steam boilers are more commonly used in commercial or industrial settings.

-Unlike a tank-style water heater, a boiler does not store water.
-However, when installed as a boiler water heater, it can quickly heat up water that passes through a series of copper tubes and delivers it to faucets, showers, tubs, and so on.
+Unlike a tank-style heater, a boiler does not store water.
+However, when installed as a boiler water heaters, it can quickly heat up water that passes through a series of copper tubes and delivers it to faucets, showers, tubs, and so on.

 Water Heaters